 Andrew Messado, a Finance and Accounting professional with years of experience in consolidation, budgeting and accounting standards, became a Director of GraceKennedy Limited on April 1, 2019.

-He has held various positions within the Corporate Finance & Accounting Department, including Financial Analyst, Financial Accountant and Group Finance Manager.
+Mr Messado is the Group Chief Financial Officer and member of the Board of Directors at GraceKennedy Limited, having joined the company in 1999 and has held various positions within the Corporate Finance & Accounting Department, including Financial Analyst, Financial Accountant, Group Finance Manager and Group Comptroller.

-He holds a Bachelor of Science Degree in Accounting (First Class Honours) and a Master of Science Degree in Accounting (Distinction) both from The University of the West Indies.
-He has over 60 hours of structured training annually in the areas of leadership, accounting, finance and treasury, including High Potentials Leadership Program, Harvard Business School, Boston; Treasury Management and Financial Management, EuroMoney, New York; International Financial Reporting Standards, Institute of Chartered Accountants of Jamaica, Kingston.
+Mr Messado holds a Bachelor of Science Degree in Accounting (First Class Honours) and a Master of Science Degree in Accounting (Distinction) both from The University of the West Indies.
+He has structured training annually in the areas of leadership, accounting, finance and treasury, including the High Potentials Leadership Program, Harvard Business School, Boston; Treasury Management and Financial Management, Euromoney, New York and the International Financial Reporting Standards, Institute of Chartered Accountants of Jamaica, Kingston.

 Dr. Parris Lyew-Ayee Jr

-Dr. Parris Lyew-Ayee Jr. was appointed to the Board on March 6, 2013.
-He is a Senior Lecturer and Director of the Mona GeoInformatics Institute of The University of the West Indies (UWI), Jamaica, as well the Head of the University’s Department of Geography and Geology.
+Dr Parris Lyew-Ayee Jr was appointed to the Board on March 6, 2013.
+He is a Senior Lecturer and Managing Director of the Mona GeoInformatics Institute of The University of the West Indies (UWI), Jamaica.

 Gina Phillipps Black

-In 2013 Mrs Black was appointed as a Member of the Management Board of Tax Administration Jamaica, and in 2016 she was appointed as its Chairman, a position she still holds.
+In 2013 Mrs Phillipps Black was appointed as a Member of the Management Board of Tax Administration Jamaica, and in 2016 she was appointed as its Chairman, a position she held until May 2021.

 She has held appointments at the Skoll Centre for Social Entrepreneurship, Said Business School (University of Oxford), the University of Waterloo and the Centre for International Governance Innovation, where she also coordinated the research component of the Caribbean Economic Governance Project.
 She has also worked at the Shridath Ramphal Centre for Trade Policy, Law and Services, UWI, Cave Hill Campus.

-Dr Minto-Coy serves as a Board member of the Diaspora Engagement Centre in Guyana and also as a member of the judging committee for the Ministry of Finance and the Private Sector Organisation of Jamaica’s Public Sector Corporate Governance Awards.
-Additionally, she serves as Co-Director at the Centre for Entrepreneurship Thinking and Practice at the UWI.
+Dr Minto-Coy serves as a Board member of the Diaspora Engagement Centre in Guyana and also as a member of the judging committee for the Ministry of Finance and the Private Sector Organisation of Jamaica’s Public Sector Corporate Governance Awards, contributing to the increased governance and management of public sector boards in Jamaica.
 She has served as a member of the Jamaica Stock Exchange Best Practices Awards Committee, where she chaired the Member Dealer and Investor Relations Sub-Committees and served as a member of the Corporate Governance Sub-Committee.
 She also served as a member of the Listing Committee of the Jamaica Social Stock Exchange.